ietf-rats-wg/eat/draft-ietf-rats-eat.md

 In other cases it may be through use of CBOR tags.
 There is no fixed mechanism across all use cases.

-## CDDL
+## CDDL, CBOR and JSON

+Since an EAT can be either a CWT or a JWT, the individual EAT claims may be encoded either in CBOR or JSON.

-This specification uses CDDL, {{RFC8610}}, as the primary formalism to define each claim.
-The implementor then interprets the CDDL to come to either the CBOR {{RFC8949}} or JSON {{ECMAScript}}
+This specification formally uses CDDL, {{RFC8610}}, to define each claim.
+The implementor interprets the CDDL to come to either the CBOR {{RFC8949}} or JSON {{ECMAScript}}
 representation.
 In the case of JSON, Appendix E of {{RFC8610}} is followed.
-Additional rules are given in {{jsoninterop}} of this document where Appendix E is insufficient.
-(Note that this is not to define a general means to translate between CBOR and JSON, but only to define enough such that the claims defined in this document can be rendered unambiguously in JSON).
+Additional rules are given in {{jsoninterop}} where Appendix E is insufficient.

-The CWT specification was authored before CDDL was available and did not use it.
+The CWT specification was authored before CDDL was available and did not use CDDL.
 This specification includes a CDDL definition of most of what is described in {{RFC8392}}.

 ## Entity Overview